Coal power in Turkey: Phase-out

-In 2019, the OECD said that Turkey's coal-fired power plant development programme is creating a high carbon lock-in risk due to the large capital costs and long infrastructure lifetimes.
-It also stated that energy and climate policies that are not aligned in future may prevent some assets from providing an economic return due to the transition to a low-carbon economy.
-Additionally, new wind or solar power is forecast to be cheaper than new coal-fired power plants by 2022 by the think tank Carbon Tracker.
-The average Turkish coal-fired power station is predicted to have higher long-run operating costs than new renewables by 2023 and all renewables by 2030.
+Studies show that coal power phase out is feasible.
 The insurance industry is slowly withdrawing from fossil fuels.
+In the mid-2020s plants fuelled by local coal became less profitable as the price of renewables and imported coal and gas fell, but converting them to run on imported coal or gas would be expensive.

-In 2021 the World Bank said that a plan for a just transition away from coal is needed.
+In 2021 the World Bank said that a plan for a just transition away from coal is needed, and environmentalists say it should be gone by 2030.
 The World Bank has proposed general objectives and estimated the cost, but has suggested government do far more detailed planning.
-According to a 2021 study by several NGOs if coal power subsidies were completely abolished and a carbon price introduced at around US$40 (which is lower than the 2021 EU Allowance) then no coal power stations would be profitable and all would close down before 2030.
+According to a 2021 study by several NGOs if coal power subsidies were completely abolished and a carbon price introduced at around US$40 (which is lower than the 2021 EU Allowance) then all coal power stations would close down before 2030.
 According to Carbon Tracker in 2021 $1b of investment on the Istanbul Stock Exchange was at risk of stranding, including $300 m for EÜAŞ.
 Turkey has $3.2 billion in loans for its energy transition.
 Small modular reactors have been suggested to replace coal power.
+A 2023 study suggests the early 2030s and at the latest 2035 as a practical target for phase-out.
+A 2024 study says that, although some plants would shutdown due to technological or economic obsolescence, a complete phase out by 2035 would require additional capital expenditure on electricity storage: however the study did not consider demand response or electricity trading with the EU.